arclab-hku/Event_based_VO-VIO-SLAM/README.md

 ~~~

-<font face="黑体" color=Red size=16>If you have any suggestions or questions, do not hesitate to propose an issue.
+<font color=Red size=16>If you have any suggestions or questions, do not hesitate to propose an issue.
 And if you find our dataset helpful in your research, a simple star or citation are the best affirmation for us.</font>